mpouzko/video_annotation/README.md

+v 1.6
+- when error tiles are removed, grid is rearranged to exclude empty cells.

 v 1.5
 - in config section (index.php) you can choose source list from one of .txt files located in script folder.
 Just add some txt files into script folder to provide additional datasources.
 - some bugfix